 So, What Is Big Mouth Doing After Season 3?

 The new season ends with the kids (ahem, budding adults) starting off their last summer before high school.
 With a confirmed 3 seasons ahead, they have plenty of time to explore whatever they want.
 Whether they skip straight to high school or deal with the long, hot days of summer, is unknown.
 At one point in the new season, Jay Bilzerian (voiced by Jason Mantzoukas) discovers a new Netflix series.
 He expresses that “Netflix has so much money, they made a show just for me!”
 So, they’re certainly self-aware of how many experiences that they can showcase to help viewers identify with the wide range of characters.

 Throughout the season there are multiple punches at Netflix, and references to other streaming services.
-They name-drop HBO and Amazon Prime Video.
+They name-drop HBO and Amazon Prime Video, but not one of the other contenders in The Streaming Wars.
 Surprisingly, this didn’t anger Netflix, even though some of the jokes seem to promote the other services.
 Nick Kroll has announced a Big Mouth spinoff called Human Resources, which will follow all of the Hormone Monsters when they aren’t counseling their kids.
 So far, all we know is that Nick Kroll remains tied to the project, which will eventually stream on Netflix alongside Big Mouth.

 So, readers, have you watched season 3 of Big Mouth yet?
 And are you excited about Human Resources?
 Let us know what you think in the comments!

 Meghan Hale is a graduate student living right outside of Toronto, Canada.
 She has always been the go-to gal for talking about anything film related and has a frustratingly long list of movie trivia up her sleeve.
 She is currently working on her first screenplay, as well as a horror novel, with the goal of publishing it while Stephen King is still around to read it.